core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Options {#coap-options}

 Most options are encrypted and integrity protected (Class E), and thus inner message fields.
 But to allow certain proxy operations, some options have outer values, i.e. are present as options in the OSCOAP message.
-Certain options may have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for the proxy.
+Certain options may have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for a proxy.

 A summary of how options are protected and processed is shown in {{protected-coap-options}}.
-Options within each class are protected and processed in a similar way, but certain options which require special processing are indicated by a * in {{protected-coap-options}} and described in the subsections below.
+Options within each class are protected and processed in a similar way, but certain options which require special processing as indicated by a * in {{protected-coap-options}} and described in the processing of the respective option.

 ~~~~~~~~~~~
            +----+----------------+---+---+---+